The Garmin Mk1 Descent took the world of dive computers by storm and is by far one of the best ones out there.

 Hands down, this is so much better than anything else on the market and also looks a lot more modern and appealing than even the Shearwater Cloud.

-If you like to have full overview over your diving and activities data and like to look at pretty charts, graphs, and tables, this is truly a revelation.
+If you like to have a full overview of your diving and activities data and like to look at pretty charts, graphs, and tables, this is truly a revelation.

 It is super easy to switch between metric and imperial measurements in the settings.